-(a) Sworn members utilizing chemical agent canisters are certified by less lethal and chemical agent instructors.

-(a) Use is established under the Fairfield Police Department Policies 300, 308, and 473.
+- (a) Sworn members utilizing chemical agent canisters are certified by POST less lethal and chemical agent instructors. - (g) Legal and Procedural Rules - (a) Use is established under the Fairfield Police Department Policies 300, 308, and 473.
 It is the policy of the Fairfield Police Department to utilize chemical agents only for official law enforcement purposes, and pursuant to State and Federal law, including those regarding the use of force.